 Combine quick oats, 1 cup flour, brown sugar, baking powder, baking soda, and melted butter together and crumble evenly over the apple mixture.

-Bake at 350 degrees F or 175 degrees C for about 45 minutes.
-Top of the mixture should be golden brown.
+Bake at 350 degrees F for 45 minutes or until the top of the mixture is golden brown.

 Consider picking up these supplies to complete this recipe